VOD Orchestration

 Configure Actions

-You can define the entire service process, add various service nodes (such as audio/video transcoding, audio/video enhancement, intelligent analysis and screenshot ), and apply different templates to each node.
+You can define the entire service process, add various service nodes (such as audio and video transcoding, audio and video enhancement, media AI, media quality inspection, and screenshot processing, encompassing logical nodes.), and apply different templates to each node.
 The detailed configuration is described as follows:

 1. Click the + button to select the required action from the drop-down list and add it.